roots/sage/README.md

 * The gallery shortcode has been modified to use `<figure>` and `<figcaption>`
 * `wp_head` has been cleaned up along with the output of enqueued styles and scripts
 * Robots.txt optimized for SEO
-* [Multilingual ready](http://www.rootstheme.com/wpml/) (English, French, Italian, Dutch, Brazilian Portuguese, Macedonian, Finnish, and Danish)
+* [Multilingual ready](http://www.rootstheme.com/wpml/) (English, Spanish, French, Italian, Dutch, Brazilian Portuguese, Macedonian, Finnish, Danish, and Turkish)

 ### Theme Options
 ![Theme Options](http://www.rootstheme.com/img/roots-settings.png)